Emerie111/Uniswap_Push_Protocol/README.md

 Above code will display notifications to front end of the uniswap dapp. `@pushprotocol/uiweb` web components is used by dApp for notification displaying.

-For channel OPT-IN and OPT-OUT a seperate component is created. source code is available in `src\components\pushnotification'
+For channel OPT-IN and OPT-OUT a seperate component is created. source code is available in `src\components\pushnotification`.